 2014 Pan European Campaign

-In 2013-2014, European Anti-Poverty Network (EAPN) and its members (29 national networks and 18 European organisations) carried out a pan-European campaign entitled Electing Champions for a Social Europe.
-The campaign managed to gather the commitment of over 10% of the newly elected MEPs to fighting poverty, social exclusion, inequalities and discrimination.
+In 2013-2014, European Anti-Poverty Network (EAPN) and its members (29 national networks and 18 European organizations) carried out a pan-European campaign entitled Electing Champions for a Social Europe.
+The campaign managed to gather the commitment of over 10% of the newly elected MEPs to fighting poverty, social exclusion, inequalities, and discrimination.

 This was one of the campaign's website that helped to promote their agenda.